Appmode#

 Example#

-When you click on app-example.ipynb becomes a clear web application for a calculator:
+When you click on the notebook app-example.ipynb becomes a clear web application for a calculator:

 Installation#